Berliner on trial for threat to blow up British hospital

 Investigators determined the suspect had no bomb and no specific target, and the case was assigned to a Berlin district court rather than a higher court due to the nature of the allegations, Jani said.

-The charges were to be read to the court on Friday.
-The defendant will have an opportunity to respond but no pleas are entered in the German system.
+The suspect was convicted in 2013 of a similar threat against a Dutch company and sentenced to 10 months probation, Jani said.

+No pleas are entered in the German system and the suspect gave no response after the charges against him were read into the record.
 The trial resumes Dec.
 16 with testimony from German investigators.

-British authorities will participate as witnesses during the trial via video link.
+British authorities have said they will participate as witnesses during the trial via video link, though Jani said the court still intends to try and have them attend to testify in person.